ldeo-glaciology/ice-sheet-seminar-2022/notes/week-3-notes.md

+# Notes from week 2

-### Why are ice sheets higher in the middle than at the edges?
+## Why are ice sheets steeper at the edges than in the middle?
+Following on from the discussion last week, let's revisit the question of why ice sheets are stepper at the side than in the middle.

 We will start with an example:
-The Korff ice rise is an example of the cavity of ice shelves.
-Radar measurements (pulsing radially outward) show the ice rise has a steeper slope in the center (i.e. it's higher in the center than the sides).
+In the slides we saw a radargram from Korff Ice Rise.
+It shows the classic ice sheet shape: higher in the middle than at the sides and steeper at the sides than in the middle.
-Radar measurements were used to get a "map" of the Korff ice rise's internal structure using beat frequency (see here for an explanation of beat frequency: https://www.phys.uconn.edu/~gibson/Notes/Section5_5/Sec5_5.htm ).
+Radar measurements were used to get a "map" of the Korff ice rise's internal structure.
 This observation for ice sheet concavity was the motivation for the following ice thickness model, under steady state conditions (and using conservation of mass):

 $$
 \frac{\partial H}{\partial t} = a - \frac{\partial q}{\partial x},
 $$

-where H is ice thickness, a is ice accumulation, and q is ice flux in space with
+where $H$ is ice thickness, $a$ is ice accumulation, and $q$ is ice flux.
+For simplicity we usd a toy model for $q$:

 $$
-q = -H \frac{\partial H}{\partial x}
+q = -H \frac{\partial H}{\partial x}.
 $$

-and

-$$
-\frac{\partial H}{\partial x} < 0
-$$

 Note:
 this is an ill-posed problem on its own.
-So, the following boundary conditions (under steady state conditions) are imposed for out time derivative to be well-posed:
+So, the following boundary conditions are imposed for out problem to be well-posed:

 $$
 q(0,t) = 0 = H^{'}(0,t)